 Yes, you haven’t lost your intellect, but you can’t compete with how a kid’s brain will grasp facts at a specific time on a standard scale.

 While children have shallow reasoning, they can easily digest and recall new information with breathtaking ease.
 However, an old brain appears to be saddled with all the responsibilities of leading an adult life.

 8. Lack of languages resources to help you

 That’s precisely one of the primary reasons many people who have no resources chose not to learn foreign languages.

-It can quickly become frustrating when you feel like your advancement is stagnating for a shortage of adequate resources.
+It can quickly become frustrating when you feel like your advancement stagnates for a shortage of adequate resources.